jdblack/k8s_tf/README.md

 created with the Helm provider,  but then  configured with the Keycloak provider.
 The  Keycloak provider can not exist until after the helm provider has finished.

+To deal with this, we have deploy_core, and deploy_mantle,  each of which need to be deployed indepentendly with terraform apply